tpodder/pokebot/README.md

 # pokebot

-A Slack chat bot in Python built using the Slack API..
+A Slack chat bot in Python built using the Slack API.

 Uses the PGo API to get information about Pokémon within one block of a given location and sends alerts to a channel.